Poplar and Limehouse: History of boundaries

+Current

+Further to the 2023 periodic review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency was reduced to bring the electorate within the permitted range.
+Shadwell and part of the Whitechapel wards were transferred to the re-established seat of Bethnal Green and Stepney, and the Bromley North ward was moved to the newly created constituency of Stratford and Bow.

 Constituency profile

 The constituency and its predecessor seats covering the Isle of Dogs have consistently been won by the Labour Party since the 1920s.
 The district has changed vastly over this time, and great wealth and considerable poverty now co-exist side by side as an example of income inequality.

 Once home to shipping and heavy industry, the Docklands area was derelict for many years, before redevelopment began in the late-1980s.
 Now the area around Canary Wharf is one of the country's largest financial districts and has several landmark skyscrapers, such as One Canada Square.

 The redevelopment of the Docklands has led to the construction of luxury housing in the constituency, which has somewhat altered the demographics.
 However, in parts of the Isle of Dogs and in the areas north, east and west of Poplar, there are still areas of high deprivation.

 At the end of 2012, 6% of the population of the constituency were unemployment benefit claimants, ranking sixth among London seats (the highest percentage was Tottenham at 7.9%), and above the London-wide average of 3.9%.

 In the 2016 EU referendum, like the majority of London; the constituency voted 65.79% for Remain.

+The constituency is religiously diverse: 38.8% of residents are Muslim, 24.2% Christian, 2.8% Hindu, and 1.0% Buddhist.
+24.8% claimed no religious affiliation.